sinantie/PLTAG/README.md

 The output format can be controlled by the two following parameters:
 * The `-d` commandline argument, which generates incremental processing complexity estimates
 * `printIncrementalDeriv`, generates prefix trees.
-NOTE you need to set `estimateProcDifficulty=true` as well.
+NOTE this automatically computes incremental difficulty (a la the `-d` commandline option)

 NOTE that the full sentence parse trees is always printed at the end of each example sentence.